 FAQ | What is the construction cost in Costa Rica?

-In this blog, I’d like to attend a question we receive almost daily: what is the construction cost in Costa Rica?
+In this blog, I’d like to attend to a question we receive almost daily: what is the construction cost in Costa Rica?

 I wish the answer was simple but there are many details involved that will change the building cost of a home.